Tesla Model X SUV review

 Electric power rather suits a car designed around SUV lines, too – the compact nature of the Model X’s battery packs and electric motors mean every inch of interior space can be used, so it’s a very versatile family vehicle.
 Five adults can stretch out on the two main seating rows, while an additional third row offers plenty of room for two children.

-This all adds up to a very compelling package, but it needs to when you look at the list price.
-Both versions of the Model X aren’t cheap and are now more expensive than ever for two reasons: they no longer qualify for the government’s plug-in car grant (PiGC) and the entry-level Standard Range model, which used to cost from £75,000, has been discontinued.
-This leaves the Long Range Plus model, which starts from around £83,000, while the Model X Performance with ‘Ludicrous Mode’ begins at around £100,000 – an amount that would see you behind the wheel of some very exotic conventionally fuelled cars indeed.
+This all adds up to a very compelling package, which it needs to when you look at the list price.
+Both versions of the Model X aren’t cheap and are now more expensive than ever for two reasons: they no longer qualify for the government’s plug-in car grant (PiGC) and the entry-level Standard Range model, which used to cost from £75,000, was discontinued in 2020.
+The Long Range Plus model previously started from around £83,000, while the Model X Performance with ‘Ludicrous Mode’ started at around £100,000.
+They have been replaced by the Long Range and Plaid models, which cost from over £90,000 and £110,000 respectively; a pair of considerable price tags that would see you behind the wheel of some very exotic conventional cars.

 However, there’s no forgetting the low daily running costs, the impressive range on a full charge, the tax advantages for company-car users and the sheer sense of occasion found in driving this car.
 The Model X will be prohibitively expensive for many, but it may just be the most complete electric family transport solution yet devised.